 We jumped into the project and completely blew it.
 We had assumed too much about their growth in the past 10+ years.
 We were sure they wanted to keep their three websites—Arts Council, Bama Theater, and Cultural Arts Center—separate as they always had.
 It was a bit of a disaster for a design meeting.
 Ooof.
-That happens, and as one client said—it’s not that there won’t be problems at some point, it’s how your team handles those problems that keeps us working with you.
+That happens, and as one client said—it’s not that there won’t be problems at some point, it’s how your team handles those problems that keep us working with you.
 We regrouped with the client, pitched everything we knew out the door, and found some new insight into their logo and brand that we could carry into a new website.

 It’s worth mentioning that these organizations have been in business for a long time.
 Bowen Collins has been around since 1997, The Arts Council since 1970, PRWUA started their first project as part of the National Recovery Act of 1933 and approved by the President in 1935.
 These aren’t even our oldest clients at Anchor & Alpine, and we’ve been around since 2006.
-Those honors go to Warner Bros. started in 1923 and Boart Longyear, currently 132 years old, started in 1890.
-We launched a story telling website for their 125th anniversary, seven years ago.
+Those honors go to Warner Bros., started in 1923 and Boart Longyear, currently 132 years old, started in 1890.
+We launched a storytelling website for their 125th anniversary, seven years ago.